 - Although much of exploring Diocletian’s Palace is free, you have to pay to enter some of the sites mentioned.

 - I recommend buying a Blue combined ticket.
-25 HRK gains you admission to the cathedral, baptistery and crypt.
+25 HRK gains you admission to the cathedral, baptistery and crypt (2019 price).
 A Red ticket for 45 HRK also allows you to visit the Treasury.
 These are available at the cathedral’s entrance.
 You can also purchase individual tickets for each of these sites.

 - If you are staying in Split, try to do your sightseeing early in the morning or late in the day.
 I visited Split on an Adriatic Sea cruise and it was very busy with passengers making the most of their time ashore.